spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md

 {% info_block warningBox "Verification" %}

-Make sure the tax deduction is properly configured for the store and price mode for the Merchant Payment Commission by setting the `SalesPaymentMerchantSalesMerchantCommissionConfig::TAX_DEDUCTION_ENABLED_FOR_STORE_AND_PRICE_MODE` configuration.
+* Make sure the tax deduction is properly configured for the store and price mode for the Merchant Payment Commission by setting the `SalesPaymentMerchantSalesMerchantCommissionConfig::TAX_DEDUCTION_ENABLED_FOR_STORE_AND_PRICE_MODE` configuration.
-Create an order with marketplace payment and verify that the tax deduction is working as expected by checking the details in the `spy_sales_payment_merchant_payout` and `spy_sales_payment_merchant_payout_reversal` tables.
+* Create an order with a marketplace payment and verify that the tax deduction is working as expected by checking the details in the `spy_sales_payment_merchant_payout` and `spy_sales_payment_merchant_payout_reversal` tables.

 {% endinfo_block %}

-### Prepare order state machines for the Merchant Commission process.
+### Prepare order state machines for the Merchant Commission process

 In this step, you can customize your order state machine to charge the Merchant Commission commissions.
-This step prepares the `DummyPayment` and `MarketplacePayment01` state machine for the Merchant Commission process.
+This step prepares the `DummyPayment` and `MarketplacePayment01` state machines for the Merchant Commission process.

 The `MerchantCommission/Calculate` command calculates the merchant commission for an order.